Are Probiotics Dead on Arrival? A Research Review

 There are third-party testing companies that test off-the-shelf probiotics to see if they contain as many live probiotics as their label claims.

-The testing company we trust the most is called ConsumerLab, because this company is run by scientists and publishes the full raw data from their tests.
+The testing company we trust the most is called ConsumerLab, because this company is run by scientists and publishes the full raw data from their tests of off-the-shelf supplements.

-ConsumerLab has published tests on a wide variety of probiotics, and found Nature's Bounty Ultra Strength Probiotic to contain as many live probiotics as the label claims, and also to be free of contaminants like microbes.
+ConsumerLab has tested a wide variety of probiotics, and found some of them (like the Nature's Bounty probiotic shown in the screenshot above) to contain as many CFU of probiotics as advertised.

 One core difference between getting probiotics from dietary supplements and from whole foods is that probiotics in supplements typically die over time, while probiotics in food are exposed to enzymes and other naturally-occurring compounds which actually encourage growth over time.